-- To prepare the body and nervous system for the desired activity
+A quality warm-up prepares the body and nervous system for the upcoming exercise.

-- Wake up the nervous system (coordination) to do the desired activities
+- Prepares / “wakes up” the nervous system (coordination) to do the upcoming exercise

 - Match the warm up movements to the patterns of movement in upcoming exercise.

 - Include full ranges of motion through all of the primary muscle groups and joints used in the upcoming exercise.

 - Increase the complexity of the warm up movements to build to match the complexity of the upcoming exercise.

 - You should feel physically warmed up and have an increased heart rate when you’re done.

 Why Cool Down?

 - Allows gradual lowering of the heart rate

 - Resets the nervous system (brain) to a normal balance of tension in the muscles and tendons